embeddedartistry/athena-bootloader/avr/libraries/AthenaEEPROM/README.md

 byte value = EEPROM.read(address);
 ```

 This library automatically handles the offset that protects Athena-specific EEPROM data.
-The actual size of the EEPROM available to your program is reduced by `ARIADNE_OFFSET` bytes, defined in `AthenaEEPROM.h`.
+The actual size of the EEPROM available to your program is reduced by `ATHENA_OFFSET` bytes, defined in `AthenaEEPROM.h`.

 ## EEPROM Memory Requirements